30 The Aging Process Explained

 Cellular aging, combined with a genetic predisposition for chronic diseases and an unhealthy lifestyle, is a different story.

-On a side note, there is another aging factor that is less connected to nutrition: Immunosenescence, or the dysregulation of the immune system with age.
+On a side note, there is another aging factor that is less connected to nutrition: Immunosenescence, or the dysregulation of the immune system with high age.

 The adaptive immune system produces what we call naïve immune cells that can recognize and memorize pathogens.
 Vaccination teaches naïve immune cells to recognize a pathogen in a safe way.
 Once the pathogen is encountered again, the adaptive immune defense is triggered.